subedigaurav/burger-builder/README.md

 ## 💬 ABOUT

-An application for building and ordering a tasty burger at the convenience of your home
+> An application for building and ordering a tasty burger at the convenience of your home

 ## 💻 TECHNOLOGIES USED

-ReactJS
+> ReactJS

+## 🚀 LIVE LINK

+> The app is live!
+Check it out [here](https://react-burger-builder-95ffe.web.app/).